 We may earn money or products from the companies mentioned in this post.
 As an Amazon Associate, I earn from qualifying purchases.
 Nothing costs extra for you.

 I look forward to this time of year.
 There is something so refreshing and rejuvenating about working in the dirt, even if it is inside.
-It reminds me that winter doesn’t last forever, Thank God!
-Spring is a time of new life and birth from our gardens.
-It is time to prepare!
+It reminds me that winter doesn’t last forever.

 For our family, we grow quite a huge variety.
 While I have listed just tomatoes, I grow, on average, five to seven different types of tomatoes.
 I grow over seven varieties of peppers.

 This step is unique for everyone.
 You might use a lot of green beans but hate tomatoes.
 Think about the foods you eat on a regular basis.
 That’s what you need to grow in your garden.

 Your goal is to replace the foods you buy at the grocery store.
 Don’t waste space growing things you’ll never eat.